watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/watsonx_discovery_install_and_setup.md

             - dns: localhost  # for secure localhost access
             - ip: 172.30.249.131 # Add your Elasticsearch service ClusterIP, accessible only within the Cluster
     ```

-### Provision a watsonx Assistant instance in your CloudPak cluster
-From you CloudPak cluster, you need to provision a watsonx Assistant instance.

 ### Follow the instructions to [build a custom extension in watsonx Assistant with Elasticsearch API](../../starter-kits/elasticsearch/README.md#build-a-custom-extension-in-watsonx-assistant-with-elasticsearch-api)
 You will need your Elasticsearch credentials to configure a custom extension.